 Malaita Wall can be a bit tricky to find.
 Follow Google Maps towards Scenic World and continue past it on Cliff Drive to Malaita Lookout.

-Directly opposite this lookout there is a pull in on the right side of the road – this is where you park.
+Directly facing this lookout there is a pull in on the right side of the road – this is where you park.
 Alternatively you can park at Scenic World and walk approximately 20mins up Cliff Drive to the same point.
-From the pull in, walk further up the road for 50m and hop over the road barrier, where there is an arrow and some stick people drawn on.
-From here you should be able to pick up a faint track that heads out and down for a few hundred metres before you reach the first drop.
+From the pull in, head up the road until you see a faint arrow and some stick people drawn on the road barrier (approximately 50m).
+Jump over at this point and follow the trail for a few minutes as it meanders down to the cliff edge where you’ll arrive at the rigging point for the first pitch.
 The first abseil is over a sharp edge so stay well back until you’re clipped in!

 Intermediate/Expert.
 Not a difficult abseil for those with experience.
 If you are a complete abseiling newbie, I suggest finding a more experienced adventurous pal to show you the ropes (literally).
 Navigation experience required to find the first abseil point.